devharsh2k4/vegazync/readme.md

-# Renode
+# Vegazync

-Renode is used to watch and monitor all of your project files so you dont need to restart manually and let renode do it for you.
+vegazync is used to watch and monitor all of your project files so you dont need to restart manually and let renode do it for you.

 ## Installation

 1. Clone the repository.
 2. Install the required dependencies.
-3. Run `npm start` to start the project.
+3. Run `vegazync filename` to start the project.

 ## Usage